ogratwicklcs/ansible_windows_workshop/1-tower/README.md

 Your Ansible Tower instance url and credentials were supplied to you on the page created for this workshop.

-Your Ansible Tower license has already been applied for you, so after logging in you should now see the Dashboard.

 Creating a Machine Credential
 =============================